 Commerce media is emerging as a major force in the digital marketing world, with McKinsey projecting its potential to generate over $1.3 trillion of enterprise value in the United States by 2026.
 Such rapid growth is forcing industry leaders to take stock of their existing strategies and rethink their best practices.
-This development has led to another crucial element gaining prominence in commerce media, i.e., contextual targeting.
+This development has led to another crucial element gaining prominence in commerce media, which is contextual targeting.

 Contextual targeting is reshaping how advertisers connect with audiences, promising a more relevant and engaging user experience.
 Let’s delve into everything that we need to know about contextual targeting in retail media.